What factors influence the price of a website redesign?

 Design is not limited to aesthetics.
 In a website redesign, it determines the user experience, readability, and conversion.
 The more in-depth the design work, the higher the budget.
 A simple graphic adaptation will cost less than a complete UX redesign.

-UX work requires an analysis of existing user journeys, user behaviors, and friction points.
-This preliminary phase allows for the design of a more effective website, but it requires time and specific skills.
+UX work requires an analysis of existing paths, user behaviors, and friction points.
+This upstream phase allows for the design of a more effective site but requires time and specific skills.
 A website redesign that incorporates a true UX approach therefore involves a greater investment.

 Design customization also affects the price.
 A unique design, aligned with the brand identity, requires specific mock-ups and several rounds of revisions.
 This process ensures greater consistency but increases the workload.
 Conversely, a standard design reduces costs but limits differentiation.